mmish321/PixLab/answers.md

-# A7
+# A8

-## Questions
-1. 110 times

-2. 112 times

 ## Exercises
-1. Correctly got the number 18410
-2. Finished creepy snowman
-3. Finished gull
+1. Finished Exercise 1 by creating copy2 method!
+2. Created a beautful moder collage!